andrei-rizoiu/testing-hip/README.md

     HIP      12178.58

+Furthermore, we can add the fitted popularity series to the previously constructed graph.
+Note the tight fit between observed and fitted popularity.

 ```R
 ## replot the same thing as above (#views and #shares), but restrict to the first 90 days and add the fitted series on top